Who am I ?

 - The characters (rich/poor, emotional/intellectual, emotional journey, story arc…)

-- The director’s intention (what message to convey ?
+- The intention (what message to convey ?
 Which emotion should feel the viewer ?)

 How are we going to use all of these tools to tell a story in the best possible way ?
-Hopefully this book will help you to achieve that.
+Hopefully this book will help you achieving that.
 Thanks for reading !

 Copyright disclaimer

 I am showing many movie examples in this FREE guide.
-Hopefully the doctrine of fair use should allow me to use them.
+The doctrine of fair use should apply here:

 - Non profit educational purpose.